pydanny/pydanny.github.com/posts2013/2013-07-18-travel-tips-for-geeks-preventing-theft.rst

 "I've never had any problems there"
 -------------------------------------

-I've heard this several times from local residents or travelers, often in places with statistical high crime rates.
+I've heard this several times from local residents or travelers, often about places with statistically high crime rates.
 You'll hear it too.

 All that means is that they've either been lucky or unobservant.
-It's better to be careful and avoid a miserable trip, because losing your identification, credit cards, cash, or electronics will ruin a trip.
+It's better to be careful and avoid a miserable trip.

 Listen to warnings before you go places
 --------------------------------------------